 Here, we answer those questions and more, including the best bubbly formula to use and how to keep kids safe in the tub.

-Let’s face it, bubbles are just plain fun.
-They help get the body clean while adding a little fun to the routine.
+Not only do bubbles help get the body clean, but they also add a little fun to the routine.

 For toddlers and older kids, though, bubble baths are generally safe, if you’re not filling the tub with a bubble product containing ingredients that can irritate the skin.
 According to the National Eczema Association, many personal-care products on the market contain harsh chemicals that can cause redness, burning, itching, and even hives when they come into contact with the skin.
 These chemicals include, but are not limited to: